 The final driver of AI adoption that Jacobstein highlighted was responsibility, especially noting that AI comes with tradeoffs that often boil down to trust.
 While applauding efforts like OpenAI to democratize access to AI, he emphasized the need for AI to demonstrate core human values.
 In the business world, this means that ultimately the winning formula is humans-plus-AI processes.

 But what does the AI revolution mean for the future?
-Here's a clip of Jacobstein highlighting the AI revolution from the recent Exponential Finance conference:
+Above is a clip of Jacobstein highlighting the AI revolution from the recent Exponential Finance Summit.

 Clearly, the AI revolution is already here, but we’ve only scratched the surface on what’s to come.
 Promise or peril, AI will increasingly transform our lives.
 It’s time to pay close attention.